-You preach an open-door policy at your company, you solicit feedbacks from your employees on a regular basis and you also regularly motivate your people to come up with novel ideas.
+You preach an open-door policy at your company, you solicit feedback from your employees on a regular basis and you also regularly motivate your people to come up with novel ideas.
 You try to do everything the right way.

 But, do you know how your employees feel and think of you and your business?
 You don’t!

 Employees gossip about many things, but not to you particularly when it boils down to the following things.
-Let’s see 5 things employees talk behind their bosses:
+Let’s see 5 things employees talk about behind their bosses:

 1. What’s your salary?

-Companies actively discourage their staff from discussing about salaries with each other.
-On the other hand, a few companies ask their employees to sign agreement stipulating that they won’t discuss salaries, benefits, etc. with co-workers.
+Companies actively discourage their staff from discussing salaries with each other.
+On the other hand, a few companies ask their employees to sign an agreement stipulating that they won’t discuss salaries, benefits, etc. with co-workers.
 Employees that refrain from sharing their pay are often the ones, who make little.
 Simply put, management and HR should never presume that perks, salaries, benefits, etc. would stay confidential.
 HR managers ought to practice a sound approach when explaining salary differences.

 2. Why is the problem employee still not taken care of?